dherault/smsnotes/README.md

 user: meeting with Sarah at 6pm.

-user: #code #thisIsATag Shared state is the root of all evil.
+user: #code #thisIsATag Shared mutable state is the root of all evil.

 ### License